-It’s hard not to get overwhelmed in the modern marketplace when there are so many options available.
+It’s hard not to get overwhelmed by the many options available in the modern marketplace.
 Whether you’re walking down a supermarket aisle, or shopping in a mall, or haggling with merchants at a bazaar, you’ll be inundated with brands, products, and services, all vying for your business.
-Indeed, our consumer-centric society deludes us into believing that we can have (and need) it all!
+Our consumer-centric society deludes us into believing that we can have (and need) it all!

 Despite all the freedoms that capitalism bestows on us, we need to be careful of its illusory effect on our psyche.
-Just because almost everything under the sun is available to us, it doesn’t mean that we’ve found the Holy Grail of happiness.
+Just because we have a lot of options does not mean that we should partake in all of them.
 Advertisers use a combo of striking words and captivating imagery to attract our attention and to plant the seeds of desire.

-As adults, we still have this inner child, but the impact that it has on our ability to compromise and limit our wants depends on what we learned about money and self-control control as children.
-If you were raised with sound financial education and a secure idea of what money could provide, you are more likely to have a mature perspective on your finances.
+As adults, we may still exhibit these inner child traits.
+If you were raised with sound financial education. you’re more likely to have a balanced perspective on your finances.
 If, however, you developed a dysfunctional relationship with money due to a lack of guidance around money matters, it can lead to a hazy and complicated attitude around money.

-It’s only by gaining spiritual insights that we can see the futility in our blind chase for happiness through things.
-In his thoughtful column in the New York Times called The Joy of Less, travel writer Pico Iyer, points out that ‘voluntary simplicity’ and getting rid of excess stuff that only distracts an individual is a big part of the formula for happiness.
+It’s only by gaining spiritual insights that we can see the futility in our blind chase for happiness through fulfilling our “wants”.
+Travel writer Pico Iyer, points out that ‘voluntary simplicity’ and getting rid of excess stuff is a big part of the formula for happiness.
+He writes:

-Adopting a mindset of simplicity doesn’t require us to renounce all our worldly desires and subject ourselves to the ascetic lifestyle of a monk.
-It does mean that we should adjust our emotional compass so that it points us down a path that’s characterized by lasting forms of joy such as love, peace, and balance, rather than by transient and shallow material forms.
+Adopting a mindset of simplicity doesn’t mean that we have renounce all our worldly desires and subject ourselves to the ascetic lifestyle of a monk.
+It does mean that we should aim to find lasting forms of happiness, such as love, peace, and balance, rather than transient and shallow material forms.

 1. Adopt a mindset of simplicity: The culture of materialism and celebrity fans the flames of desire for the things you don’t really need.
 The truth of the matter is that you don’t really need that much to be happy.
 The things that are going to truly fulfill you are simple if you adopt a mindset of simplicity.
 Of course, you don’t have to deprive yourself of life’s goodies.
 You simply need to adjust your expectations and train yourself to find happiness in the small things.

 3. Maintain self-control and discipline: Sticking with the needs and wants that you’ve written down on your list requires commitment.
 It may not be easy, especially if you’re someone who has a tough time controlling your impulses and gets carried away.
-You can keep yourself on-track by thinking hard before you buy or take action on something.
 If you find yourself under the grip of an addictive pattern that blurs the line between your wants and needs, stop, take a deep breath, and ask yourself these questions: Do I really need this to survive?
 Why do I need or want this item?
 Do I already have something similar?
 How will I feel after acquiring this?
 What effect will it have on my finances and my self-confidence?
 By asking yourself these questions, you’ll make more conscious and wise choices.

 4. Develop a practice of gratitude: An attitude of gratitude will create feelings of abundance and prosperity no matter how much we have in our lives.
-A farmer in a rural town can feel just as wealthy as a real estate magnate in a city if he takes the time to appreciate what he has in his life.
-We typically like to compare ourselves to those who have more than us and fret over the things that they have which we don’t.
-If you reorient your attention to reflect on all the ways that you’ve been blessed, you’ll notice an instant shift in how you relate to your needs and wants.
 Cultivate a daily practice of noticing both the big and little things that you’re thankful for such as the food on your table, the roof above your head, the clothes you wear, your health and safety, and anything else that you cherish.
-There are people out there who fantasize about the life you’re living and have many of their basic needs unmet because of their circumstances.
+There are people out there who fantasize about the life you’re living and all the privileges that you enjoy.

 All my best on your journey,